Home > Asia > Tajikistan

 Tajikistan is made up of 2 provinces, the capital district, the autonomous region of Gorno-Badakhshan and the districts under the jurisdiction of the central government; Gorno-Badakhshan constitutes almost 45% of the territory but is also the least populated administrative entity, while the province of Khatlon, which occupies the southwestern part of the country, hosts the largest number of inhabitants.

-In Tajikistan there are 4 cities with more than one hundred thousand inhabitants, with the capital approaching one million people, a threshold that has been largely exceeded considering the entire urban agglomeration; the geographical distribution of the major urban centers is strongly unbalanced towards the western part of the territory, where there are some more flat areas.
+In Tajikistan there are 4 cities with more than one hundred thousand inhabitants, with only the capital over one million people; the geographical distribution of the major urban centers is strongly unbalanced towards the western part of the territory, where there are some more flat areas.

 Dushanbe